ILRF Logo

 📜 Author Recognition

-All manuscripts for the India Legal Research Foundation Journal (ILRF Journal) must be submitted through the official online submission system on the main Journal page.
+All manuscripts for the Journal of Legal Research by ILRF must be submitted through the official online submission system on the main Journal page.

 Registration Fee